Updated on 2023-03-14 GMT+08:00

 You can add up to 20 tags.
 For details, see Managing Tags.

-6. Click Start Test next to the Test Connection field.
+6. Click Test next to the Test Connection field.

-• If the connection succeeded, the Next button is available.
+• If the connection test succeeds, the Next button will be available.

-• If the connection test failed, error message "Unable to connect to DB" is displayed.
+• If the connection test fails, error message "Unable to connect to DB" will be displayed.

 8. Click Next to go to the Precheck page.

-All item check results are displayed.
+All check item results are displayed.
 If the result of a check item is Failed or Alarm, the related reasons and suggestions are displayed.
-You can also click Recheck All Permissions to check the permissions again.
+You can also click Recheck to check the permissions again.

 If any item fails to be checked, the failure cause and modification suggestions are displayed.
-After the modification is complete, click Recheck All Permissions.
+After the modification is complete, click Recheck.

 Oracle as the source database type: